MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ### Register the Service

 1. Sign in to any SharePoint server as either the SPWFM RunAs account, or a user that is a member of AdminGroup.
 See “Check the service account and admin group” step above.
 2. Run the **Register-SPWorkflowService** command to register the workflow service within SharePoint.
-You'll need the SPWFM endpoint URI, the name of the Scope you gathered in the “Check the scope” step above, and will need to include the -Force parameter.
+You need the SPWFM endpoint URI, the name of the Scope you gathered in the “Check the scope” step above, and will need to include the -Force parameter.

 Example: